JaKooLit/Debian-Hyprland/README.md

 ## 🛎 **_DEBIAN Hyprland Dots UPDATING NOTES_**

 - With this new update to Debian-Hyprland the current Hyprland-Dots are now compatible with Debian.
-This applies only to Debian, not ubuntu.

 > [!NOTE]
 > This script does not setup audio.
 Kindly set up.
 If you have not, I recommend pipewire. `sudo apt install -y pipewire`